johans-work/berserk/README.md

 # Why Now?

-When someone claims something is better, the first question to ask is why hasn't it been done before.
-In this case, it's because of new firmware that enables custom layers, together with dual function keys in ways never before possible.
+New layouts such as Berserk have become possible thanks to the popularity of new firmware that enables easy customization of layers and key functions; namely QMK, and it's derivatives VIA and VIAL.